 Swedish natives Grede and Torstensson met while working at interior design magazine Wallpaper.
 Torstensson, the youngest student ever to attend the prestigious Swedish Berghs School of Communication, was personally approached by Wallpaper founder Tyler Brûlé to join his magazine and media agency in London.
 Grede joined shortly thereafter, following a position at independent fashion magazine Stockholm New.

-The duo left to start Saturday in 2003 as a London-based creative agency.
+The duo left to start Saturday in 2003, a London-based creative agency.
 Through strategic acquisitions of other small agencies and a joint venture with the Independent Talent Group, Saturday rapidly evolved into a group of companies.